About the Journal

 Open Access Policy

-Sociobiology is financially supported by a public state university that receives endowments from the State Treasure.
-The costs of editing and printing the journal are entirely covered by public money.
+Sociobiology is financially supported by a public state university that receives endowments from the State treasurer.
+The costs of editing the journal are covered by public money.
 Furthermore, editors are spending part of their work hours funded by public money on journal management.
-Therefore, if the financial support comes from public funds, the authors and readers have to benefit from this.
-The editorial board considers that scientific knowledge financed by public money can not be appropriated in a private fashion at any step of the editorial business chain.
+Therefore, if the financial support comes from public funds, both the authors and the readers should benefit.
+The editorial board considers that scientific knowledge funded by public funds cannot be appropriated privately at any stage of the editorial process.

-All content is freely available without charge to the user or his/her institution.
-Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles or use them for any other lawful purpose without asking prior permission from the publisher or the author.
+All content is freely available to users and their institutions without charge.
+Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles or use them for any other lawful purpose without asking the publisher's or the author's prior permission.
 This follows the BOAI definition of open access.

 Sociobiology is indexed and abstracted by: